humanestandards/home/src/pages/index.md

-          4. Most Frameworks of Ethics act Reactively to problematic behaviors (Emphasizing on Testing / Judging), and not Proactively (Emphasizing on Meaningful Learning).
+          4. Most Frameworks of Ethics act Reactively to problematic behaviors (Emphasizing on Testing / Judging Results), and not Proactively (Emphasizing on Empowering People).
         actions: []
         image_alt: lorem-ipsum
         media_position: top